sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 4. `core.clone.right.folder` (only works when you're at the *left* panel)
 > Same as `core.clone.left.folder`, but reversed in an obvious way.

-You can now imagine how useful this is, since if you're moving files under some parent folder, then you can simply use `clone` *action* to quickly set another panel to the similar address and `move` files around.
+You can now imagine how useful this is, since if you're moving files under some parent folder, then you can simply use `core.clone` *action* to quickly set another panel to the similar address and `core.move` files around.

 ### Demo

 ## Search Action
 Here comes to an end of this brief introduction for [Marta](https://marta.sh/).
 Though you might feel overwhelming for now, but there is actually a very nice feature provided natively in [Marta](https://marta.sh/) which helps find all the
 *actions* quickly when you forget the keybinding.
-When you press `Shift + Cmd + P`, a search bar named *Search Action* will pop-up like this:
+When you press `Shift+Cmd+P`, a search bar named *Search Action* will pop-up like this:
 <p align="center">
 	<img src="./search-action.png"/>
 </p>

 Then, you can type any action you want.
 For example, in [Open Compressed file](./posts/Marta#compressed-file), I didn't mention how I zip that `test.txt`.
 Indeed, there is a built-in *action* in [Marta](https://marta.sh/), but since I didn't compress files that often, hence I do not assign a keybinding for this.
-Instead, I can simply leave my focus on the file I want to zip (potentially multiple files, which can be selected by using `Shift + ↑/↓` as you expected) and then press `Shift + Cmd + p`, search for `Compress`:
+Instead, I can simply leave my focus on the file I want to zip (potentially multiple files, which can be selected by using `Shift+↑/↓` as you expected) and then press `Shift+Cmd+p`, search for `Compress`:
 <p align="center">
 	<img src="./search-action-2.png"/>
 </p>